heistp/scetrace/README.md

 - reads from pcap file or live capture, with filter expression support
 - records or calculates:
+  - status of ECN negotiation (initiated/accepted)
   - per-flow counts for: CE, SCE, ESCE, ECE, CWR, segments, acked bytes
   - SCE percent and ESCE acked bytes percent for feedback verification
-  - TCP throughput from pcap timestamps and acked bytes
+  - TCP goodput from pcap timestamps and acked bytes
-  - Retransmitted and late (out-of-order) segments
+  - Retransmitted and late (out-of-order per TSVal) segments
   - TCP RTT using both TSVal and TCP seqno methods
   - IPG for all packets and separately only SCE marked packets
   - min, max, mean, stddev, variance and burstiness (index of dispersion) for